EulerSearch/embedding_studio/docs/tutorial/hello_unstructured_world.md

 !!!
 Warning

-    EmbeddingStudio is run upon docker-compose v2.17.0 and never, installation manual you can find [here](https://docs.docker.com/compose/install/linux/).
+    Embedding Studio is run upon docker-compose v2.17.0 and never, installation manual you can find [here](https://docs.docker.com/compose/install/linux/).

 Upon building and starting, the following services will be launched: